azurecitadel/azurecitadel.github.io/labs/bot/cognitive.md

 Click **Save and retrain** and then **Publish** , review the changes and then **Publish**.
 There is the option to train the application, and refine the results to any question, which you can do if you would like, but won&#39;t cover here.

 Next, train some basic Intents in Luis.
-In eu.luis.ai, in the app you created, go to the Build tab.
+In [eu.luis.ai](eu.luis.ai), in the app you created, go to the Build tab.
 Sticking with the spirit animal theme, click **Create new intent** , and call it _findSpirit_.
 In the box at the top type in some utterances, ie, what a user would type to trigger this action.

-I want to locate my spirit animal where is my spirit animal
+I want to locate my spirit animal
+where is my spirit animal
 I want to find my spirit animal

 Create a new Intent called _spiritMeaning_ with the following utterances:

- why is my spirit animal a tiger? what does it mean having a spirit animal? my spirit animal is a lion, what does it mean? frog spirit animal meaning what does my spirit animal mean?
+ why is my spirit animal a tiger?
+ what does it mean having a spirit animal?
+ my spirit animal is a lion, what does it mean?
+ frog spirit animal meaning
+ what does my spirit animal mean?

 In a couple of these utterances there are animals, to extract that information needs an entity.
 Click on Entities under App Assets and **Create new entity** , create a simple entity called _animal_.
 When done go back into the _spiritMeaning_ intent.
-On the utterances click on the word _tiger_ and select animal, repeat for _lion,_ and _frog_.
+On the utterances click on the word _tiger_ and select animal, repeat for _lion_, and _frog_.

 Click the **Train** button.
 Open the **Publish** tab and click **Publish to production slot**.
-It is important to note that the results are limited due to the very limited training of the Luis app, the service can become quite granular with the right detail around intents and entities, and proper training.
+It is important to note that the results are limited due to the lack of proper training of the Luis app, the service can become quite granular with the right detail around intents and entities, and proper training.

-To see how Luis works click on the endpoint URL, in the browser go to the end of the URL and add:
+To see how Luis works click on the endpoint URL, when this opens in the address bar go to the end of the URL and add:

 I want to find my spirit animal